ESRC Wales DTP PhD Opportunities in Sport and Exercise Sciences (Social Sciences) at Bangor, Cardiff Metropolitan and Swansea Universities

 Sport ethics, integrity, and governance; sport, exercise, and health psychology.

-ESRC studentships are highly competitive; candidates should have an excellent academic background in the social sciences, holding at least a 1st or 2nd class degree in a relevant subject area.
-To be eligible for a +3 only award, candidates must hold a relevant research training Master’s degree (or an equivalent background in research training).
+ESRC studentships are highly competitive, candidates should have an excellent academic background in the social sciences, holding a 1st or strong upper 2nd class degree; applications from those also holding a relevant research training Masters degree (or an equivalent background in research training) will be considered for a +3 award.
 Full awards (fees plus maintenance stipend) are open to UK Nationals and EU students who can satisfy UK residency requirements.